eclipse-platform/eclipse.platform.ui/bundles/org.eclipse.ui.images.renderer/README.md

 eclipse.svg.scale - an integer that is used to scale output images (e.g. 2 will render a 16x16 svg at 32x32) eclipse.svg.renderthreads - an integer that specifies how many threads to use simultaneously while rendering

+Once the icon sets have been rendered, you can create galleries for evaluation and feedback with the gallery mojo:

+mvn org.eclipse.ui:org.eclipse.ui.images.renderer:render-galleries

+This will create a set of galleries and gif comparisons comprised of the newly rendered icons, located in the target/ output directory.

 License
 -------